bozeklab/DISK/README.md

 ### Step 1.2 Create probability missing files

-In order to mimmick the real missing data during training, the original data will be browsed to approximate the frequency of a keypoint missing and the probability of this hole being a certain length.
+In order to mimic the real missing data during training, the original data will be browsed to approximate the frequency of a keypoint missing and the probability of this hole being a certain length.
 For the creation of proba missing files, the easiest way is to launch `create_proba_missing_files.py dataset_name=<my_dataset_name>`